koda-m/koda-m/README.md

 👀 I’m interested in front-end development, business analytics, and data visualization.

 🎓 B.S.
-Business Information Systems with a specilization in Information Systems Auditing (Minors in Business Analytics & Business).
+Business Information Systems with a specialization in Information Systems Auditing (Minors in Business Analytics & Business).

 💻 Skilled in HTML, CSS, Javascript, PHP, and Bootstrap.